Red Headed Stranger (film): Cast

-Raysha hates living in Driscoll and contacts an old lover, who comes to Montana and takes her away from the town.
-Julian tracks down his wife and her lover, and he kills them both.
-The preacher then wanders about the west until meeting Laurie (Ross), a farm widow with a young son named Nathan.
-Julian helps Laurie and Nathan work their farm and considers settling down with them, but Sheriff Scoby finds him and convinces the repentant preacher to return to Driscoll and help bring the Clavers to justice.

 Production

 Wittliff met Willie Nelson in the late 1970s.
 Wittliff was a writer on Honeysuckle Rose (1980) and Barbarosa (1982), which both starred Nelson.
 Nelson played his Red Headed Stranger for Wittliff, and Wittliff agreed to write a script based on the musical storyline.
 Wittliff finished a draft in 1979 and Universal Studios green-lighted the film with a budget of $14 million.
 The studio wanted Robert Redford to play the "Red Headed Stranger," a role Nelson had envisioned for himself.
 It took two years, but Redford finally turned the part down.
 Nelson and Wittliff gave back their advances to buy the script back.

 HBO took an interest in the script and budgeted $5 million to produce it.
 Sam Peckinpah was attached to direct the film, but Peckinpah was unhappy with the low budget and left the project.
 The project died at HBO and Nelson and Wittliff began to raise the $5 million on their own.
 The budget ended up at $1.8 million, coming from a diverse group of investors, including Bud Shrake and Darrell Royal.

 Red Headed Stranger began production on April 29, 1985.
 The main set, a western town nicknamed "Willieville," had been built over the previous two years across the road from Nelson's golf course, thirty miles west of Austin, Texas.
 Most of the filming was done in "Willieville," but nine other locations around Central Texas were also used.
 Production wrapped on June 14, 1985.